xLPMG/bareiron/README.md

 - Create issues and discuss with the maintainer(s) before making pull requests.
 - Follow the existing code style.
 Ensure that your changes fit in with the surrounding code, even if you disagree with the style.
 Pull requests with inconsistent style will be nitpicked.
 - Test your code before creating a pull request or requesting a review, regardless of how "simple" your change is.
 It's a basic form of respect towards the maintainer and reviewer.
+- Development tooling and compilation improvements _are not welcome,_ unless you've worked with the codebase long enough to have noticed practical shortcomings in that area.
+I'm tired of receiving tooling PRs from people who don't intend to work with those tools.